wp-plugins/contact-us-page-contact-people/readme.txt

 = Lite Version Support =

 As a Lite Version user please post all support requests to the plugins WordPress Support forum.
 We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+Upgrading to a Pro Version License gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Pro Version Additional functionality =